- 10+ Guests Price as advertised*

 Approximately 19 miles with 1,300 feet of climbing

-Castello di Splatenna
+Castello di Spaltenna

 Lunch | Social Hour | Dinner

 Today’s ride traverses the forested hills and olive groves of the Chianti region.
 Pedal through the village of Lecchi and enjoy an espresso with the locals before continuing up to Radda, the ancient capital of the League of Chianti.
 You'll have time to explore this vibrant village, filled with bustling shops and galleries—the perfect place to pick up some mementos to bring home.
 Your midday destination is Castello di Volpaia, where the Mascheroni Stianti family personally welcomes you for a wine-paired lunch in their villa.
 Afterward, enjoy an exclusive visit of the castle’s cellars and olive oil press.
 From here, continue to our hotel for an afternoon of relaxation, or hop back on your bike to spin back through the rolling vineyards.
 This evening we’ll shuttle into the medieval town of Siena, home of the "Palio" horse race and the storied Mangia Tower.
 Here, you'll learn the secrets of this historic city from a local guide and see the world-famous Duomo.
-Afterwards, wander the cobbled streets as an array of Tuscan specialties unfold before your eyes.
+Afterward, wander the cobbled streets as an array of Tuscan specialties unfold before your eyes.
 Your guides will have plenty of suggestions on where to find culinary favorites like wood-fired pizza or a bowl of Cinghiale (wild boar) pasta accompanied by a glass of Brunello.

 Gaiole in Chianti to Volpaia Loop